Why Use Plastics?

-We find ourselves in this difficult position do we stick with the plastic that is 100% recyclable and maintains the integrity of our product or do you change to a product that can cause other environmental issues and affect the quality of our chocolate?
+Having read this article you can see it is difficult situation.
+We find ourselves in this position do we stick with the plastic that is 100% recyclable and maintains the integrity of our product or do you change to a product that can cause other environmental issues and affect the quality of our chocolate?
+Is this really what you would want; something that can cause more harm?
 To us OPP is the best of a bad bunch.
 Please remember we do not use single use plastics; we only use recyclable plastic.
+All councils should recycle these plastics.
 Together we can recycle.

 If you would like to read further on these issues please check out the links below.